Tropical Storm Soudelor (2009)

-Tropical Storm Soudelor, known in the Philippines as Tropical Depression Gorio, was a weak tropical cyclone that led to deadly flooding in the Philippines, China and Vietnam in mid July 2009.
+Tropical Storm Soudelor, (Note: The name Soudelor (Pohnpeian: Sau Deleur, [sʲɐuteleur]) was contributed by the Federated States of Micronesia and refers to legendary Pohnpeian chiefs during the Saudeleur Dynasty in Pohnpeian.) known in the Philippines as Tropical Depression Gorio, was a weak tropical cyclone that led to deadly flooding in the Philippines, China and Vietnam in mid July 2009.
 Forming out of an area of low pressure on July 9, Soudelor failed to maintain deep convection around its center for the duration of its existence.
 On July 10, the depression brushed the northern Philippines and intensified into a tropical storm on July 11.
 Later that day, the storm crossed the Leizhou Peninsula.
 The last public advisory from the JMA was issued the following day after Soudelor made landfall in Quảng Ninh, Vietnam.

-In the Philippines, Soudelor produced severe flooding that killed one person and resulted in the issuance of a state of calamity.
+In the Philippines, tropical storm Soudelor produced severe flooding that killed one person and resulted in the issuance of a state of calamity.
 The storm later killed 15 people in southern China after a group of hikers were washed away in a flash flood on Hainan Island.
 In Vietnam, rainfall up to 250 mm caused widespread flooding, and lightning triggered by the storm killed two people in the country.